hachikyuji/Careless-Whisker/README.md

 ### In the terminal:

 Type: "python3 -m venv env"
-For Mac:
+Then type:
-Then type: "source env/bin/activate"
+For Mac: "source env/bin/activate"
 For Windows: "env/Scripts/activate.bat"

-### Inside the repo look for the requirements.txt file
+### OPTIONAL: Inside the repo look for the requirements.txt file (If you have problems with dependencies)

 In the terminal, type "pip install -r requirements.txt"